FXinnovation/fx-docker-rocketchat/README.md

-# docker-rocketchat
+# docker-gitea

-rocketchat in a container
+Docker image for gitea